-/ts/steering\classifiers/
+• /ts/steering_classifiers/

-/ts/port\chains/
+• /ts/port_chains/

-These two endpoints provide the CRUD functionality to the main objects, Classifiers and PortChains, respectively.
+These two endpoints provide the Create, Read, Update, Delete (CRUD) functionalities to the main objects, Classifiers and PortChains, respectively.

 In order to implement the bundle, an OSGi activator class is needed.
 The latter enables registering a component with the OSGi framework and defines the exposed services that will be used in the Northbound API.
 The rest of the java classes will implement the logic of the services themselves and implement the new Northbound API resources, see Table 4-3.